Law for the Protection of Macedonian National Honour: Implementation and function

 On January 3, 1945, the newspaper Nova Makedonija published the newly adopted Law on the Trial of Crimes against Macedonian National Honour.
 The law provided for a number of sanctions: deprivation of civil rights, imprisonment with forced labour, confiscation of property, and in cases where it was deemed that the accused might be sentenced to death, it was envisaged that they would be handed over to a "competent court".
 The law also applies to territories that have been occupied by Italy and Albania.
 The law is a precedent in European legal history, as such legislation was not adopted in the People's Republic of Slovenia, which was subjected to forced Italianization and Germanization during the war.
-The Macedonian Serbs were not tried on it either, despite some of them were cooperating with the Axis Forces.
+The Macedonian Serbs were not trialed on it either, despite some of them were cooperating with the Axis Forces.
+A special court was created between April and August 1945 to implement the law.

 Impact

 The act allowed the sentencing of Yugoslav citizens from SR Macedonia for collaboration with the occupational authorities during WWII, for pro-Bulgarian leanings and for agitating against Macedonia's position in Yugoslavia.
 Bulgarian sources claim that in early 1945, around 100,000 Bulgarophiles were imprisoned and over 1,260 were allegedly killed due to the Law.
 Some victims tried due to their Bulgarophile leanings were Spiro Kitinchev, Dimitar Gyuzelov and Dimitar Chkatrov.
 The first president of the Anti-Fascist Assembly of the National Liberation of Macedonia, Metodija Andonov-Čento, was tried due to agitating against Macedonia's position in Yugoslavia.
-These were highly publicized show-trials, rather than being committed to justice.
+These were highly publicised show trials, rather than being committed to justice.
 While occasional trials continued throughout the period the law was in force, the bulk of them took place in the late 1940s.

-The law influenced new generations to grow up with strong anti-Bulgarian sentiments, which increased to the level of state policy.

 Modern period

 Due to the inconsistent and confusing legal regulation of that law, it is not very clear until when it was in force.
 Although some researchers believe that it continued to be in force until 1991, when the present North Macedonia gained independence from the former Yugoslavia, according to a legal analysis of Macedonian non-governmental activists, it is much more likely that it was abolished in February 1948.
-This people that stuck to their Bulgarian identity met great hostility among the authorities and the rest of the population.
+These people who held on to their Bulgarian identity faced strong hostility from both the authorities and the rest of the population.
 With the fall of Communism the hostility decreased, but still remains.
-In this way over time, a Bulgarian component to the ethnic identity of the Slavic-speaking population in Vardar Macedonia has disappeared.